Brian-Pho/Textbook-Notes/content/posts/textbooks/how-to-build-a-brain-a-neural-architecture-for-biological-cognition/index.md

     1. High-dimensional vectors.
     2. Observable activity in a biological neural network.
     3. Compressed representations.
-- Dual-Coding theory: the idea that two levels of information processing occur in the brain.
+- *Dual-Coding theory*: the idea that two levels of information processing occur in the brain.
 - There seems to be two levels of semantic processing
-    - Shallow processing: only comparing the lexical/word without meaning.
+    - *Shallow processing*: only comparing the lexical/word without meaning.
         - E.g. Comparing if “cherry” and “card” are related.
 Nope.
-    - Deep processing: comparing the meaning of words.
+    - *Deep processing*: comparing the meaning of words.
         - E.g. Comparing if “monkey” and “banana” are related.
 Yes.
 - This difference seems to be due to deep processing engaging a kind of “simulation” of the circumstances described by the words.
 - E.g. Reading the word “water” and associating it with blue, wet, and thirst instead of it being just a word.